 In simple terms, the business would then cease to exist.
 As a rule, the business assets get sold to pay off any debts when you are liquidating a limited company.

 If there is any money left, it would go to the shareholders.
 But, you cannot access the company bank account without a validation order.

 Shareholders must share the money before the company gets struck off the register.
 Otherwise, it those funds would go to the state.
 You would need to restore a dissolved company to claim back that money after it got removed.

-Note: A limited company unable to pay its debts can get forced into liquidation by its creditors.
+Note: In some cases, creditors can force a limited company unable to pay its debts into liquidation.

 A company director can make a proposal to stop trading and get liquidated.
 In this case the company would get 'wound up' if either:

 You must get an agreement from the majority of the shareholders to wind up a company.
 That means calling a meeting of all the shareholders and asking them to cast a vote.